 \section{Introduction}

 Large language models (LLMs)~\citep{guo2025deepseek, comanici2025gemini, achiam2023gpt} have shown remarkable performance across a wide range of real-world applications, including creative writing, code generation and AI agent~\citep{luo2025large}, rendering LLM-generated text progressively indistinguishable from human-written text~\citep{mitchell2023detectgpt}.
 While these advances significantly boost productivity, they also amplify serious risks such as misinformation dissemination, academic plagiarism, and phishing attacks~\citep{tang2024science}.
-As a consequence, LLM watermarking has emerged as a promising approach to mitigate these concerns by embedding imperceptible yet verifiable signals into generated text, thereby enabling reliable attribution, detection and traceability~\citep{bengio2025international}.
+As a consequence, LLM watermarking has emerged as a promising technique to mitigate these concerns by embedding imperceptible yet verifiable signals into generated text, thereby enabling reliable attribution, detection and traceability~\citep{bengio2025international}.

-Inference-time LLM watermarking can be broadly categorized into zero-bit and multi-bit based on embedding capacity~\citep{liu2024survey}.
+Inference-time LLM watermarking can be broadly categorized into zero-bit and multi-bit schemes based on embedding capacity~\citep{liu2024survey}.
 While zero-bit watermarking focuses solely on detection, multi-bit watermarking further enables the extraction of rich metadata, such as model identity or generation timestamps.
 The prevailing multi-bit watermarking paradigm builds upon zero-bit schemes by implicitly embedding message into the stochastic generation process.
 Typically, a pseudo-random seed is derived by hashing a predefined secret key with the context and is associated with a target bit string to steer an underlying zero-bit watermarking mechanism, thereby establishing a verifiable link between the message and the generated text.
-Decoding reverses this process by searching over candidate messages to identify the one that best aligns the expected watermark signal.
+Decoding reverses this process by aggregating token-level evidence to identify the message that best aligns with the expected watermark signal.

-However, this steering-based construction also exposes a deeper limitation of the current paradigm.
-Rather than writing the message directly into the generative process, existing methods route information through a multi-stage pathway: the message is first mapped to a seed, the seed induces a pseudo-random perturbation pattern, and only then does the perturbation manifest indirectly in the generated text.
-Such a long information chain inevitably incurs entropy loss at each stage, since the watermark signal must survive multiple transformations before reaching the surface form.
-In effect, the sampling process is treated as a binary detection probe rather than as a native communication channel, which restricts the usable capacity of each token.
-These constraints reflect the inherent difficulty of forcing a zero-bit mechanism to shoulder a multi-bit objective.